Stay Safe During the Holiday Season

 - Cut off about two inches of the trunk to expose fresh wood for better water absorption.
 Trim away branches as necessary to set tree trunk in the base of a sturdy, water-holding stand with widespread feet.
 Keep the stand filled with water while the tree is indoors.

 - Keep your tree away from heat sources such as fireplaces and radiators.
-Remember, heated rooms rapidly dry out trees, creating a fire hazard.
+Heated rooms rapidly dry out trees, creating a fire hazard.

 - Place tree out of the way of traffic and do not block doorways.
 Use thin guy-wires to secure a large tree to walls or ceiling.
 These wires are almost invisible.